uoa-compsci399-s2-2023/adversarial-insight-ml/README.md

 - Provide clear and concise summaries of your changes in the first line.
 - If needed, add a more detailed description in the following lines.

+**Branching**
+We conform to a variation of the "GitHub Flow'' convention, but not strictly.
+For example, see the following types of branches:
+- main: This branch is always deployable and reflects the production state.
+- feature/*: For new feature development.
+- bugfix/*: For bug fixes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.